-In addition to being part of the full curriculum review in 2017/2018, geography, alongside Religious Education, formed a central part of our Tanzania Day 2017.
+In addition to being part of the full curriculum review, geography, alongside Religious Education, formed a central part of our Tanzania theme days.
 Our children became tour agents looking at how we can learn from, and learn about, Tanzania and compare it to Wakefield.
 We looked at why locations across the globe are different (the physical and human geography of locations) and different ways in which we can communicate our geographical information and understanding.
 Our 'Big Question' approach drives many geography themes across our 'Circle of Life' curriculum.

 Thankfulness is a value that we attempt to foster when studying the physical and human geography across our world.
 We constantly like to draw the children into comparisons of their own location with that of other diverse cultures and communities.
 Geography presents an ideal opportunity to equality and diversity in detail.
 Studies of contrasting locations is carefully planned to enable this.
 Individual liberty and rule of law enter into our studies and discussions.
 Rule of law is covered directly when we consider countries and capital cities and the significance of these as the places where laws are often generated.
 Mutual respect, koinonia and